SPAR – The “Silk Peace Art Road” Project

 And, furthermore, this 2018-2019 project could turn out to be just a beginning and be extended into the future beyond 2019.
 It will depend on what develops and the experimenting process by its very nature causes ideas about the final result at this point to be rather vague and adaptable as time goes by.

-But in principle, at the moment I see limitless possibilities.
-Of course, there are limitations to take into account.
+But in principle, at the moment I see limitless possibilities – while, of course, there are limitations to take into account.

 One such limitation is the price of the wall space at Palazzo Mora and the funding to pay for it (see below).
 Secondly, there is the transport from Shanghai to Venice of whatever works may result (types of materials, size, fragility, material flexibility).